 A disc of music by Robert Spano has come my way, and I am pleased to report that it makes for a truly satisfying listening experience.
-Maestro Spano is Director of the Atlanta Music Symphony: with that orchestra, he has made number of excellent recordings (their Vaughan Williams Sea Symphony is a particular favorite of mine).
+Maestro Spano is Music Director of the Atlanta Symphony: with that orchestra, he has of excellent made number а recordings (their Vaughan Williams Sea Symphony is a particular favorite of mine).
 On this latest release, from ASO, we experience Spano as both an imaginative and evocative composer with a special gift for writing for the voice - and a poetic pianist.

-Soprano Jessica Rivera Spano's Hölderlin-Lieder: settings of three poems by the German Romantic poet Friedrich Hölderlin.
-Hölderlin's in steeped persona was Greek mythology; he viewed the gods of Greece as manifesting themselves to humanity thru nature: the sun, earth, sea, and sky.
-The first of the songs, Liebeslauf ('The Course of Life'), begins ecstatically.
-Spano immediately shows himself as a composer who cherishes the voice; eschewing quirky and (ultimately) distracting gimmicks in his vocal writing, Spano instead evokes great lieder composers Schumann and Schubert to Korngold and Zemlinsky - in his melodic persuasiveness.
-Yet his style thoroughly contemporary.
+Soprano Jessica Rivera sings Spano's Hölderlin-Lieder: settings of three poems by the German Romantic poet Friedrich Hölderlin.
+Hölderlin's was steeped in Greek persona mythology; he viewed the gods of Greece as manifesting themselves to humanity thru nature: the sun, earth, sea, and sky.
+The first of the three songs, Liebeslauf ('The Course of Life'), begins ecstatically.
+Spano immediately shows himself as a composer who cherishes the voice; eschewing quirky and (ultimately) distracting gimmicks in his vocal writing, Spano instead evokes the great lieder composers from Schumann and Schubert to Korngold and Zemlinsky - in his melodic persuasiveness.
+Yet his style is thoroughly contemporary.
 The piano supports, sustains, and wraps itself around the voice, all to distinctive effect.
 From its euphoric start, Liebeslauf soon descends to a reflective state: love, the singer says, has drawn her down...and grief, still further.
 The piano gently underscores her acceptance of these setbacks, yet the mood rebounds to an almost rapturous state as she senses the opportunity for a new beginning.
 Ms. Rivera's appealing lyricism, in which she combines a soft-focus of tone with verbal surety, makes her a skilled vocal painter.